abuqiqi/QSim/README.md

 > omsim.[h/cpp]

 In a quantum circuit, the operations on qubits are described using quantum gates.
 Mathematically, each quantum gate can be represented by a complex unitary matrix.
 Given a quantum gate $G_X$, if it has $i$ input qubits, mathematically speaking, $G_X$ is a $2^i \times 2^i$ matrix.
 However, when $G_X$ is applied to a quantum circuit, its input qubits may not be adjacent, thus covering more qubits.
 We use $M_X$ to denote the complete gate matrix of $G_X$ in the circuit.
 If $G_X$ covers $j$ qubits, $M_X$ has a size of $2^j \times 2^j$.
-How to construct the complete gate matrix of a multi-qubit gate can be found [here](https://zhuanlan.zhihu.com/p/105251205).

 The state vector of an $n$-qubit circuit has a size of $2^n$.
 To change its state, the operation matrix simulation constructs an operation matrix of $2^n \times 2^n$ at each level of the circuit.
 Let $M_i^j$ be the $i$-th quantum gate matrix from high-order to low-order at the $j$-th level.